What is a Board Report, and How to Write One?

 Board meetings are an important event in any company.
-Many decisions are made regarding the organisation.
-At the execute level, these decisions have to be based on good information.
-Yet very few people read board reports, making the entire meeting less productive and information less valuable.
-Not to mention the fact that business decisions could be made based on incomplete information.
+Many decisions are made regarding the organization.
+At the executive level, these decisions have to be based on good information.
+Yet very few people head to read board reports, making the entire meeting less productive and information less valuable.
+Not to mention the fact that even in nonprofits, business decisions could be made based on incomplete information.

 Table of Contents